manticoresoftware/manticoresearch-python/README.md

 # Enter a context with an instance of the API client
 with manticoresearch.ApiClient(configuration) as api_client:
-    # Create an instance of the API class
+    # Create an instance of the IndexApi API class
     api_instance = manticoresearch.IndexApi(api_client)
     body = "["'{\"insert\": {\"index\": \"test\", \"id\": 1, \"doc\": {\"title\": \"Title 1\"}}},\\n{\"insert\": {\"index\": \"test\", \"id\": 2, \"doc\": {\"title\": \"Title 2\"}}}'"]" # str |